Two terrorists hit at international terminal, one in parking lot, Turkish official says

 “They may lose ground, but they’re still a potent force,” CNN analyst Bob Baer said.

 “They know their days in Iraq and Syria are probably numbered, they’ve got to find somewhere else to operate,” said retired Lt.
 Col. Rick Francona, a former U.S. military attaché in Syria.

 It would be a “big surprise” if it was the PKK – or Kurdistan Workers’ Party — based on how the attack was conducted.
 The PKK tends to target military and security installations, other officials said.

-Turkey has spent much of this year reeling from terror attacks as it weathers bombing campaigns by both ISIS and Kurdish militants.
+Turkey has been rocked by a string of terror attacks over the past year as it weathers bombing campaigns by ISIS and Kurdish militants.

 As part of the U.S.-led coalition against ISIS, Turkey allows coalition planes to fly raids on ISIS targets in neighboring Iraq and Syria from its territory.

 And last year, Turkey resumed hostilities with the PKK, Kurdish militant separatists, after a two-year cease fire broke down.